Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 }
 ```

-In the browser, this shows up as:
+In the HTML rendered in-browser, this displays as:

 ```html
 <zui-button obj="[object Object]" type="primary" tabindex="0" role="button">View my props in dev tools</zui-button>